The Jōst Project

-Miceli’s vibraphone stirs echoes of the famed Modern Jazz Quartet with Milt Jackson, and in this latest combination, Jost invokes blues, mainstream, and scat stylings in his unique introspective way bringing out the emotions contained in the songs.
-It’s immediately evident that this skilled group of artists, each bring their distinctive experience and approach to this blended collective.
+The combination fit and The Jōst Project grew in popularity.
+Tony’s vibraphone stirs echoes of the famed Modern Jazz Quartet with Milt Jackson.
+Kevin’s lyrical playing is an essential element and Paul invokes blues, mainstream, and scat styling in his unique introspective way, bringing out the emotions contained in the songs.
+It’s immediately evident that these skilled artists each bring their distinctive experience and approach to this blended collective.